2016 College Baseball All-America Team

 This is a list of college baseball players named first team All-Americans for the 2016 NCAA Division I baseball season.
-From 2015 to 2018, there were six generally recognized All-America selectors for baseball: the American Baseball Coaches Association, Baseball America, Collegiate Baseball Newspaper, D1Baseball.com, the National Collegiate Baseball Writers Association, and Perfect Game.
+From 2015 to 2018, there were six generally recognized All-America selectors for baseball: the American Baseball Coaches Association, Baseball America, Collegiate Baseball Newspaper, D1Baseball, the National Collegiate Baseball Writers Association, and Perfect Game.
 In order to be considered a "consensus" All-American, a player must have been selected by at least four of these.